I’ve used WP Rocket for a looong time.

 Step 8: Consider BunnyCDN’s geo-replication which automatically copies your files to their storage zones so files are pulled from the closest zone.
 It’s found in Caching → Perma-Cache.

 Once you enable perma-cache, go to Storage → Add Storage Zone.
 Give your storage zone a name (your business name is fine), select your main storage region, then click “Enable Geo-Replication.”
-You’ll be prompted to select the regions where you want your files to be replicated.
+You will be prompted to select the regions where you want your files to be replicated.
 The price is $0.010/GB for the first 2 regions (including your main storage region) then $0.005/GB for each additional region.
-You can just select regions where you have lots of visitors.
+Just use the regions where you have lots of visitors.

 When you’re done, click “Add Storage Zone.”